pajicadvance/oxidizable-copper-gear/README.md

 ## Adding your own oxidizable items

-Any item can be made oxidizable by creating a data pack and resource pack.
+This mod can also be used as a framework to make any item oxidizable by creating a data pack and resource pack.
+The default data pack which makes copper tools and armor oxidizable can be disabled like any other data pack if desired.
 - In the data pack, add your items to the `oxidizable` item tag from this mod ([example](https://github.com/pajicadvance/oxidizable-copper-gear/tree/fabric/src/main/resources/resourcepacks/default_dp)).
-This just tells the mod that it should make your items oxidizable and waxable.
+This tells the mod to:
+  - Make your items oxidize over time
+  - Allow oxidation-related crafting recipes to be used on your items
+  - Add exposed, weathered, oxidized and waxed variants of your items to creative tabs
 - In the resource pack, add models and textures for oxidation stages of your items ([example](https://github.com/pajicadvance/oxidizable-copper-gear/tree/fabric/src/main/resources/resourcepacks/default_rp)).
-All the assets must be in the default `minecraft` namespace.
+  - The `items` folder has to be under the namespace of the mod which adds the item you're adding assets for, or the `minecraft` namespace in case of vanilla items, as you're overriding the original files.
+  - Models and textures can be under any namespace, but this mod's namespace is recommended (`oxidizable_copper_gear`).